Events for Late Epistle

 News

-• Late Epistle is a finalist for the 2024 da Vinci Eye award for cover art from the Eric Hoffer Awards.
+• Late Epistle was a finalist for the 2024 da Vinci Eye award for cover art from the Eric Hoffer Awards.

 • What Woman That Was was a finalist in both the poetry chapbook and narrative poetry categories in the American Book Fest’s 2023 Best Book Awards.